MatthiasKunnen/opn/docs/cli/opn_file.md

 applications are opened in the current terminal.
 This behavior can be controlled interactively or using an environment variable.
 Interactively, when choosing the application, optionally append the target to the index:

+- `a`, attached, the application will be opened in the current terminal.
-- `b`, background.
+- `d`, detached.
 GUI application will be detached, terminal applications will be opened in a new terminal based on [`OPN_TERM_CMD`](#opn_term_cmd).
-- `h`, here, the application will be opened in the current terminal.

 For example, 3h will launch the application with index 3 in the current terminal.
 If no target is specified, [`OPN_TERM_TARGET`](#opn_term_target) is used to determine the default.